stefanofa/awesome/TOPICS.md

 *   [refinedev/refine](https://github.com/refinedev/refine) - A React Framework for building  internal tools, admin panels, dashboards & B2B apps with unmatched flexibility.

-*   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building data-driven applications running on top of REST/GraphQL APIs, using TypeScript, React and Material Design

-*   [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups

 ## headless

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
 No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.